Creator54/SeleniumHelper/README.md

 # SeleniumHelper

-SeleniumHelper is a Java library that provides a framework for Selenium automation testing.
-It includes utilities for logging with Log4j, handling JSON data with json-simple, and capturing screenshots during test execution.
-Additionally, it offers wrappers around Selenium functions to simplify test development and enhance test reporting.
+## Features
+- Automated logging with Log4j integration
+- JSON data handling with json-simple library
+- Screenshot capture utility for each action
+- Simplified Selenium function wrappers using `config.json` for faster and resilient automation

 ## Usage